-- 2. Attachment B Procedure for Continuity of Prior Authorized Services for Adults Transition from a Managed Care Organization to Fee-for-Service - Attachment C Procedure for Continuity of Prior Authorized Services for Adults Transition from an MCO to an MCO - 4.
-Attachment D- Procedure for Continuity of Care for Course of Treatment Services Not Requiring Prior Authorization for Adults Age 21 and Older and Children Under the Age of 2
+- Attachment B Procedure for Continuity of Prior Authorized Services for Adults Transition from a Managed Care Organization to Fee-for-Service - Attachment C Procedure for Continuity of Prior Authorized Services for Adults Transition from an MCO to an MCO - 4.
+Attachment D Procedure for Continuity of Care for Course of Treatment Services Not Requiring Prior Authorization for Adults Age 21 and Older and Children Under the Age of 21

 These requirements generally require continuity, at the beneficiary's option, of authorizations for the amount, duration/frequency, and scope of services, for up to 60 days or pending a concurrent clinical review (or, in the case of pregnant members, through postpartum care).
 In addition to these requirements, Pennsylvania law (Section 2117 of Article XXI of the Insurance Company Law of 1921, as amended, 40 P.S. §991.2117), 28 Pa.
-Code §9.684 and 31 Pa.
-Code §154.15 each specify required continuity for ongoing courses of treatment for up to 60 days, and extended as clinically appropriate, and pregnancy care in the second or third trimester through postpartum care.
+Code § 9.684 and 31 Pa.
+Code § 154.15 require continuity for ongoing courses of treatment for up to 60 days, and extended as clinically appropriate, and pregnancy care in the second or third trimester through postpartum care.

-In addition, the PH-MCOs and ACAP-MCOs are contractually required to implement a transition of care policy consistent with the above requirements and compliant with 42 CFR § 438.62 (b) (1) (2) (3) (which includes referral to network providers and exchange of historical utilization information).
+In addition, the PH-MCOs and ACAP are contractually required to implement a transition of care policy that complies with 42 CFR § 438.62(b)(1)(which includes referral to network providers and exchange of historical utilization information).
 CHIP MCOs are required to implement a transition of care policy compliant with 42 CFR § 438.62 (b) (1) (2) (3) and 42 CFR § 457.1216.